 French Polynesia country brief

-French Polynesia was designated an Overseas Territory of France in 1946 and given a Territorial Assembly on 25 October 1946.
-French Polynesia's constitutional status ('Statut') defines its institutions, legal powers and relationship with France.
-The French Government has amended this Statut several times since 1946.
+French Polynesia was designated a French overseas territory in 1946 and given a Territorial Assembly on 25 October 1946.
+French Polynesia's constitutional status, its institutions, legal powers and relationship with France is defined by statute which has been amended several times since 1946 by the French Government.

-Under amendments made to France's Constitution in 2003 to decentralise power in France, French Polynesia is allowed like other parts of France some greater measures of local self-regulation.
-However, the constitutional amendments also strongly anchored all the French overseas possessions to the French Republic by including the names of all ten overseas entities in the French Constitution.
-French Polynesia is among the ‘overseas collectivities' (collectivités d'outre-mer), which are governed by Article 74 of France's Constitution.
+Under amendments made to France's Constitution in 2003 to decentralise power in France, French Polynesia, like other parts of France, was given greater self-regulation measures.
+However, these amendments strongly anchored all the French overseas possessions to the French Republic by including the names of all 10 overseas entities in the French Constitution.
+French Polynesia is among the 'overseas collectivities' (collectivités d'outre-mer), which are governed by Article 74 of France's Constitution.

-Under Article 74, a new Statut came into force through an Organic Law on 27 February 2004.
-This strengthened French Polynesia's degree of autonomy and redefined the former overseas territory as ‘an overseas country within the French Republic' (pays d'outre-mer as specified in article 1 of the Organic Law).
-The position of President of French Polynesia was created and a new electoral system for the Assembly was established.
+Under Article 74, a new statute came into force through an Organic Law on 27 February 2004.
+This strengthened French Polynesia's autonomy and redefined the former overseas territory as 'an overseas country within the French Republic (pays d'outre-mer as specified in article 1 of the Organic Law).
+The position of President of French Polynesia was also created.

 In May 2013, French Polynesia was reinscribed on the UN list of Non-Self-Governing Territories.